Rhys McCabe: St Patrick's Athletic

 On 23 January 2019, it was announced that McCabe had signed for St Patrick's Athletic alongside Chris Forrester who signed from Aberdeen.
 It was announced on 6 November 2019 that McCabe was released, following the end of his contract with the Saints which whom he played for 27 times over the season, scoring once.

 Brechin City

 In January 2020, McCabe signed a six-month contract with Brechin City.

 Queen of the South

 On 24 August 2020, McCabe signed a one-year contract with Queen of the South until 31 May 2021.

 On 23 January 2021, McCabe captained the club in the absence of Stephen Dobbie captain and Gregor Buchanan vice captain through injury, as Queens won 2-1 versus Greenock Morton at Palmerston.

 Airdrieonians

 On 11 June 2021, McCabe signed a one-year contract with Airdrieonians in Scottish League One.

+Coaching career

+Airdrieonians

 On 26 May 2022, following the departure of manager Ian Murray, McCabe was announced as the player-manager of Airdrieonians.

+In his first season in charge, McCabe led the Diamonds to promotion to the Scottish Championship via the play-offs at the end of the 2022-23 season.

+On 24 March 2024, McCabe guided Airdrie to their first Scottish Challenge Cup trophy in 15 years with victory over The New Saints.

+At the end of the 2024-25 season, he ensured the club remained in the second tier, beating Scottish League One club Cove Rangers in the playoff final.

+Two matches into the 2025-26 season, on 15 August 2025, McCabe resigned.